Wellness Visit for Adults

 What is a wellness visit?

 A wellness visit is when you see your healthcare provider to get screened for health problems.
-Your healthcare provider will also give you advice on how to stay healthy.
+Your provider will also give you advice on how to stay healthy.
 Write down your questions so you remember to ask them.
-Ask your healthcare provider how often you should have a wellness visit.
+Ask your provider how often you should have a wellness visit.

 What happens at a wellness visit?

 Your healthcare provider will ask about your health, and your family history of health problems.
-This includes high blood pressure, heart disease, and cancer.
-He or she will ask if you have symptoms that concern you, if you smoke, and about your mood.
-You may also be asked about your intake of medicines, supplements, food, and alcohol.
-Any of the following may be done:
+This includes high blood pressure (BP), heart disease, and cancer.
+Your provider will ask about any symptoms that concern you, if you smoke, and about your mood.
+You may also be asked about any medicine, supplement, tobacco product, or alcohol use.

 - Your weight will be checked.
 Your height may also be checked so your body mass index (BMI) can be calculated.
-Your BMI shows if you are at a healthy weight.
+BMI is shown as a range.
+Your provider can tell you if your BMI is within a healthy range.

 - Blood and urine tests may be done.
 Blood tests may be done to check your cholesterol levels.
 Abnormal cholesterol levels increase your risk for heart disease and stroke.
 You may also need a blood or urine test to check for diabetes if you are at increased risk.
 Urine tests may be done to look for signs of an infection or kidney disease.

-- Screening tests may be recommended.
-A screening test is done to check for diseases that may not cause symptoms.
-The screening tests you may need depend on your age, gender, family history, and lifestyle habits.
-For example, colorectal screening may be recommended if you are 50 years old or older.
+Screening is done to check for diseases or conditions that may not cause symptoms.
+The screening tests you may need depend on your age, gender, family history, and lifestyle.
+The following are examples of common screening tests: